 The proceeds of the SMCS 2008 Annual Fund were designated to upgrade technology.
 Through generous donations and the support of Saint Mary’s Church, the network infrastructure was overhauled, new computers were purchased, and a larger, more efficient computer lab was created.
 Through a grant from the Marion I. & Henry J. Knott Foundation, SMCS replaced the computers in the lab with new touchscreen computers.
 More recently the computer lab was updated with state-of-the-art 3D printers as well as LEGO robotics.
 These continuous upgrades are enhancing teaching, learning, and communication—all benefiting our children.

 Thanks to our HSA Book Fair and donations from the Annual Fund, each elementary classroom is equipped with a SMARTBoard.
+Several of the older SMARTBoards are being replaced with new interactive display screens in grades 5 – 8 for the start of the 2019-2020 school year thanks to our 2019 Race 4 Technology.
 Students are engaged in their learning through the interactive activities planned by their teachers.